-Are you ready to vote in this year’s general election?
+Are you ready to vote in this year’s City of Colorado Springs Municipal Election to elect a new mayor and three at-large city councilmembers on April 4, 2023?
 Voting is both a right and responsibility, and democracy works best when everyone participates.

 Access the Library’s nonpartisan Voting & Elections Guide to find out the following:

 - How to register to vote or update your vote registration, as well as useful information for first-time voters

 - How you can vote, including when to expect to receive your ballot via mail, when and how to return your completed ballot, and when and where you can return your mail-in ballot on or before Election Day

 - What will be on the ballot, including candidates running for mayor and city council as well as local ballot measures

 This nonpartisan resource guide, compiled and maintained by PPLD librarians, also includes other useful information like news sources, fact checking, and fake news, along with how to find your current legislators and see how political campaigns are financed.

 Here are other ways that PPLD can help you prepare and participate in the upcoming election: